mblayman/mattlayman.com/content/understand-django/2020-01-22-urls-lead-way.md

 to handle the weird case where `year` doesn't look like a number.
 That kind of feature is real time saver!
 It keeps your code cleaner
-*and* is makes handling more precise.
+*and* makes handling more precise.

 What about that other strange example that we saw earlier